robinpokorny/hyperapp/README.md

 ## Documentation

 HyperApp's getting started guide and documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
-Anyone can create and edit pages and contributions are very welcome.
+Anyone can create and edit pages and contributions are very welcome!

 ## License